 Each therapist on harleytherapy.com gives information about them and how they work on their profile so that you can find out more about them before you make a decision to book.

 If after a few sessions you don’t feel that your therapist is the right fit for you, it is often helpful to talk to your therapist about this.
 They may be able to offer a new perspective about what next steps you could take.
-If you have booked therapist on harleytherapy.com, our team will help you to find an alternative therapist and offer a first session with them free of charge.
+If you have booked a therapist on harleytherapy.com, our team will help you to find an alternative therapist and offer the first session with them free of charge.

 It is worth considering all of the above factors when you are looking for a therapist, but the best way to know whether you feel comfortable working with your therapist is to meet them for an initial session.
 After talking to them either in person, online or by phone, you will be able to ask them questions, they can tell you more about how they work and you can get a better feel for how you and your therapist will work together.
 To find out more about what to expect in a first counselling session, read our blog post here.